 2. Valid Medical Certificate

 However, if you’ve already done so as a requirement for processing your work visa or work permit, there is no need to have another medical exam.
 Simply submit your medical certificate when you apply for an OEC at the POEA office.

 You may schedule your medical exam before your Phase 1 application at the POEA.
 But make sure not to do it too early so that the medical certificate (with a three-month validity) is still valid when you submit it during Phase 2.

 Note, if you are employed in an African country, you must prepare a Yellow Fever Vaccination Card from the Bureau of Quarantine.

 3. Pre-Employment Orientation Seminar (PEOS) Certificate

 PEOS is an online seminar that covers everything OFWs should know about working abroad, the different POEA services, and how to avoid illegal recruiters.

 Attend the PEOS Online at home using your laptop or smartphone.
-Simply log in at the PEOS website using your e-Registration Number, last name, and first name.
+Log in at the PEOS website using your e-Registration Number, last name, and first name.
 After completing the seminar, print a copy of your PEOS Certificate.

 4. Pre-Departure Orientation Seminar (PDOS) Certificate

 PDOS is available as an online or in-person seminar that aspiring OFWs must attend before working abroad.
 Conducted by the Overseas Workers Welfare Administration (OWWA), PDOS tackles government services for OFWs, employment contracts, travel procedures, and tips, among other topics.

 Attending PDOS is free of charge.
-As of April 2022, online PDOS seminars are available for people who are going to work in Canada and the United States.
+As of April 2022, online PDOS seminars are available for people working in Canada and the United States.
 You can access these through the CFO (Commission on Filipinos Overseas) website.
 After completing the online seminar, register through the Overseas Filipinos CFO Online Registration System (OF-CORS) to get your PDOS OF-CORS certificate from Monday to Thursday, 7 am to 5 pm.

 You can then upload the certificate later when you start Phase 2.
 Note that you can only attend PDOS once you’ve accomplished Phase 1.